 Now I know we are in the middle of Summer here in the UK, but it certainly doesn’t feel like it, that’s for sure.
-So this Skinny Chilli is just the ticket to perk you up.
+So this Turkey Chilli is just the ticket to perk you up.
 My turkey chilli with black beans and tomatoes is a wonderfully light version of the traditional chilli con carne.

 Turkey is for all year round…not just for Christmas and in my humble opinion we don’t eat nearly enough of it.
 This chilli is deliciously comforting, seriously easy and will give you one good thing to feel happy about during this Wintery spell.

 It’s lovely enough that you can serve this for friends when they come over, but I also love cooking up a big batch and eating it for throughout the week.
 It also freezes beautifully, so it’s well worth doubling the batch and saving some for a rainy day.